Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 It is possible to set some properties for each page using the frontmatter metadata in the markdown files.
 The properties that can be set are:

 * `confluence_id` - Confluence id of the page.
-If set, the library will always update the Confluence page with that id, even when it is not a children of the Confluence root page. __It only can be set in `flat` sync mode.__
+If set, the library will always update the Confluence page with that id, even when it is not a children of the Confluence root page. __It only can be set in `flat` or `id` sync modes.__
 * `confluence_title` - Title of the page in Confluence.
 It will force the title of the page in Confluence to be the value of this property, ignoring the `title` property.
 Use it if you need to use the `title` property for other purposes (such as in Docusaurus pages), and you don't want to use the same value in Confluence.
 * `confluence_short_name` - Adding ancestors title to its children's title may produce an unnecessarily long titles.
 To avoid this, you can use this property to replace the title of a parent page in its children's title.
 It should be used only in **index files** for categories.
   For example, if the child's title is "`Page`" and the parent, with the title "`Parent Category`," has the property `confluence_short_name` set to "`Parent`," it will appear in Confluence as follows: